amidg/tivalaunchpad_libraries/README.md

 # tivalaunchpad_libraries
 Tiva EK-TM4C123GXL libraries for UART and multiple ADC developed by Dmitrii Gusev, Simon Fraser University.
 Developed for MSE450 course project.
-This code is not perfect whatsoever (I would say it is really bad), but it works <3
+This code is not perfect whatsoever (I would say it is really bad because it does not utilize registers properly), but it works <3

 ## Supports:
 - UART0